Maine CDC Breast and Cervical Health Program (MBCHP)

 - MBCHP is the payor of last resort.
-It is the responsibility of the provider to determine from each MBCHP client whether there are any other resources (private or group insurance benefits, etc.) that are available for payment of the service and to seek payment from such resource prior to billing MBCHP.
+It is the responsibility of the provider to determine from each MBCHP member whether there are any other resources (private or group insurance benefits, etc.) that are available for payment of the service and to seek payment from such resource prior to billing MBCHP.

 - Once the claim has been processed by the third-party insurer, a copy of the Explanation of Benefits (EOB) must be attached to the MBCHP claim and submitted to:

 - For Professional claim (1500 form)

 - MaineCare claim processing, M-500, Augusta, ME 04332

 - For Institutional claim (UB-04 form)